OpnTec/bodyapps-web/README.md

 ## Run the server

-* To start the server, run 'node server.js' and if you want to start server on specific port number, you can run 'PORT=8020 node server.js'
+* To start the server, run 'node server.js' and if you want to start server on specific port number such as '8020',you can run 'PORT=8020 node server.js'.

 ## Test